RCJacH/RCJacH.github.io/content/post/design/color-cubehelix.md

 **Rotations**: The number of cycles of the spiral.
 So 1 means the list starts with initial color, let's say red, then goes through green and blue, and finally arrives at red again at the end of the list.
 0 means monochrome, and negative number reverse the direction of the spiral rotation.
 You can also enter a tuple of two colors, to set the Hue parameter not at the beginning, but somewhere in the middle.
 So a Hue of 1 with Rotations (-0.5, 0.7) will convert to Hue of 0.5 (1 - 0.5) and rotation of 1.2 (0.5 + 0.7).

-**Saturation**: The vibrancy of the colors, 0 being grayscale and 1 being pure color.
-You can input a tuple of two numbers as well, so the list starts with one saturation and gradually change to another.
+**Saturation**: The vibrancy of the colors, 0 being gray and 1 being pure color.
+You can input a tuple of two numbers as well, so the list starts with one saturation value and gradually shifts to another.

 **Lightness**: The lightness of the colors, 0 being black and 1 being white.
-Again you can input a tuple of two numbers so the lightness increases as intended in the original algorithm.
+Again you can input a tuple of two numbers so the lightness increases or decreases as intended in the original algorithm.

 **Gamma**: Emphasis of either lower intensity or higher intensity.
-I guess it's some sort of a curve, since it's just an exponential number to adjust lightness.
+It's just an exponential curve to adjust lightness.

-The code is up on github @ [RCJACH - Color Systems](https://github.com/RCJacH/color_systems.git), still in its infancy stage, with nothing else on there, but it's growing.
+The code is up on GitHub @ [RCJACH - Color Systems](https://github.com/RCJacH/color_systems.git), still in its infancy stage, with nothing else on there, but it's growing.
+I'll update this post when an elaborated documentation is provided.

 So that concludes my introduction to the cubehelix color scheme algorithm, ~~see you next year~~.